Guide to Sources in Social Work

-Provides access to international literature in psychology and related disciplines.
+Provides access to abstracts and citations of behavioral and social science research from international literature in psychology and related disciplines.
 The database includes almost 2,500 journals, as well as book chapters, books, reports, theses, and dissertations.
 Additionally, there are more than 57 million references in over 1,300,000 journal articles, books, and book chapters.

 PsycARTICLES.
 1894-. (online)

 Provides access to full-text articles from over 119 journals published by the American Psychological Association and allied publishers.